Deb Marinos MS, Nationally Certified Rehabilitation Counselor, Oregon Licensed Professional Counselor Intern - supervised by George Olson, LPC R4795

 Let me tell you a bit more about myself and how therapy works with me.
 Please check the FAQ page for things not found here.

 My hope is that you can feel that I know what it is to have too much to do.
 To have to make choices and then wonder what else I could have done.
 That I know it not easy to reach out for help.
 I know how much it hurts to feel like you are unraveling at the seams, and especially if people start saying, just do this.
 It is easy.
 No it is not.
 Each of us have an unique journey and set of expectations.
 I have had the opportunity to become more adaptable through the many twists and turns in my life.
 I want to help by listening and then maybe share what has really worked for me with you.
 When you are ready.
-I have learned skills and insights that can help people just starting their journeys as professionals, parents and caregivers.
+I have learned skills and insights that can help people just starting their journeys as young professionals, leaders, entrepreneurs, parents and caregivers for aging parents.

 I have been counseling and teaching people for many years, enjoying the process of looking for solutions in partnership with my clients.
 From the young adult looking to determine their career path, career professionals in non traditional careers, to the mid-life adults who want to retire yet their lives is requiring new skills or tools.
 I honor each journey as individual and personally treasure being able to walk alongside those who are reaching out for understanding and support in making changes.

 My clients find my compassionate, kind, and a good listener.
 They seem to enjoy my dry sense of humor.
 I hear that I don’t take over or judge their path.
 That I am supportive without being controlling.